Skip to content

 Creamy Rigatoni Pasta

-Rigatoni noodles with bolognese sauce in white bowl.
+rigatoni noodles with bolognese sauce with parmesan cheese in white bowl

 This post may contain affiliate links.
 Read disclosure policy.

-Rigatoni is one of those classic Italian dishes that everyone loves.
-It’s flavorful and is covered in the best tomato meat sauce.
-Some of my other top Italian classics are spaghetti and meatballs, lasagna and chicken parmesan.
-So yummy!
+This rigatoni pasta recipe is flavorful and covered in the best tomato sauce with sausage.
+Some of my other favorite classic Italian classics dishes are spaghetti and meatballs, lasagna and chicken parmesan.

 Rigatoni bolognese sauce being made in pan.